 What is Artificial Intelligence and why the hype now?

 AI is essentially humans teaching machines how to learn and mimic their intellect.

 Quite like a toddler- who learns by experience, constantly absorbing information, decoding it and understanding patterns – we feed machines huge amounts of data that create their own algorithms and constantly tweak them to meet their objectives.
 Over time the program gets smarter and very human-like, i.e., less artificial and more intelligent.

-During the past few years, some factors have led to AI coming closer to unleashing its true potential – mainly, a ton of data becoming available along with faster GPUs for processing it.
+During the past few years, some factors have led to AI technology coming closer to unleashing its true potential – mainly, a ton of data becoming available along with faster GPUs for processing it.

 With billions of things getting connected to the web, there is a tsunami of information being generated.
-Since the dawn of time until 2004, around 5 exabytes of information was created and captured.
+Since the dawn of time until 2004, around 5 exabytes of information have been created and captured.
 To put that visually, try and imagine a stack of books that spans from earth all the way to Pluto and back 80 times over.
-Impressive, certainly, but over the last decade, the amount of data being captured has exploded with 90 percent of the worlds collective data reportedly being generated in the past two years alone.
+Impressive, certainly, but over the last decade, the amount of data being captured has exploded with 90 percent of the world’s collective data reportedly being generated in the past two years alone.
 And now thanks to advances in processing speeds, computers can make sense of all this information faster and more efficiently.